Whitney, the accomplished personal injury lawyer, confidently stands before a wall adorned with pictures in her professional business suit.

 about Whitney

 Whitney Di Bona is an attorney, advocate, and the founder of Beauty Justice — a platform exposing the toxic beauty industry and covering the lawsuits affecting women's health.
 Licensed to practice law in Florida and Illinois, she is a legal expert on mass torts at Drugwatch, where she covers the litigation and consumer safety stories shaping women's lives.
-She is a writer, a speaker, a regular commentator on toxic beauty products and women's mass torts, and the host of Health on Trial.
+She is a writer, a speaker, a regular commentator on toxic beauty products and women's mass torts, and the host of Health on Trial podcast.
 Whitney lives in Florida with her family.

 featured in